 We have all heard the phrase Mardi Gras and we know it is one hell of a party!
 But what is a party without some delicious food!
-We are talking the zingy, spicy, zesty flavor of the south!
+We are talking about the zingy, spicy, zesty flavor of the south!

 (Original post date Feb 14, 2019 / Links and post updated Nov.
 30, 2020)

 We all know what Mardi Gras is… when it comes to the party on bourbon street.
 Now as a mom I leave those are the small details out for my little ones.
-However. the what, where, how did it all started is what I love to teach.
+However. the what, where, how did it all start is what I love to teach.

 So before I dive into the yumminess I want to share with you what I learned, to help you plan.